-In almost every small town in the world, you won’t experience the atmosphere of silence or stillness because the construction development is going on continuously.
+In almost every small town in the world, you won’t experience an atmosphere of silence or stillness because the construction development is going on continuously.
 But in Mdina, there are no disturbing noises of modernization.
 Malta is a country going through a tremendous amount of reconstruction.
 This has caused quite a strain on many of its residents and fear of the over-modernization of the country.
 In Mdina, you will have no sense of that chaos.
 Even tourists respect the atmosphere of this city and prefer to keep it quiet.
-Instead of using bicycles or cars, they go for a quiet walk.
+Instead of using bicycles or cars, they go for a calm walk.

 When To Visit Mdina

 Malta’s weather is one of the primary reasons people come to the Maltese islands throughout the year, with its warm summers, mild winters, and over 3,000 hours of sunshine.
 The best time to visit Mdina, Malta, is late summer or in the shoulder months of May and October.
 Malta’s summer temps are reasonable, rarely getting over the low 80’s.
 The ideal months in our view, are September and October when average temps stay in the 70s—spring temps average in the 60s.
 Winter highs are in the 50s, so it is a mild climate year-round.